 On August 20, 2014, the Registration Statement on Form S-11 (File No. 333-191106) for the Offering was declared effective under the Securities Act.
 The Offering commenced on August 20, 2014 and is currently expected to terminate on or before August 20, 2017, unless extended by our board of directors.
+See "Item 2.
+Management's Discussion and analysis of Financial Condition and Results of Operations-Subsequent Events" for information concerning the extension of this Offering.

-From August 20, 2014 through March 31, 2017, we received gross proceeds of approximately \$180.2 million through the sale of 18.2 million Class A Shares and \$134.2 million through the sale of 14.2 million Class T Shares to the public in connection with the Offering.
-Since August 20, 2014, we have used proceeds from the Offering to pay \$20.5 million of selling commissions and dealer manager fees, as well as \$7.3 million of issuer costs related to the Offering.
+From August 20, 2014 through June 30, 2017, we received gross proceeds of approximately \$193.5 million through the sale of 19.5 million Class A Shares, \$165.6 million through the sale of 17.3 million Class T Shares and \$125,000 through the sale of 13,000 Class I Shares to the public in connection with the Offering.
+Since August 20, 2014, we have used proceeds from the Offering to pay \$22.5 million of selling commissions and dealer manager fees, as well as \$8.6 million of issuer costs related to the Offering.
 See "Item 2.
 Management's Discussion and Analysis of Financial Condition and Results of Operations - Executive Summary" for additional information regarding the amendment to our Advisory Agreement executed in April 2016 and effective February 29, 2016, which has reduced the amount of issuer costs payable to our Advisor as a percentage of gross offering proceeds.
 As a result of the amendment to our Advisory Agreement, our Advisor reimbursed us for \$4.0 million in issuer costs that we had previously reimbursed to our Advisor.
 See "Item 2.
 Management's Discussion and Analysis of Financial Condition and Results of Operations - Executive Summary" for additional information regarding the amendment of the Dealer Manager Agreement, pursuant to which our Advisor will pay a portion of the dealer manager fees payable to the dealer manager, without reimbursement from us.
 The selling commissions and dealer manager fees were not paid with respect to the shares sold through our distribution reinvestment plan.
 The selling commissions and dealer manager fees were paid to our dealer manager, which is an affiliate of Hines and is wholly-owned, indirectly, by, or for the benefit of, our Chairman, Jeffrey C. Hines and his father, Gerald D. Hines.

-Net proceeds available for investment after the payment of the costs described above were approximately \$278.1 million.
-A portion of these proceeds, along with proceeds from debt financing, were used to make approximately \$277.9 million of investments in real estate, including the purchase price of our investments, acquisition fees and expenses, and costs of leveraging each real estate investment.
-We had approximately \$0.2 million in uninvested offering proceeds as of March 31, 2017.
+Net proceeds available for investment after the payment of the costs described above were approximately \$317.2 million.
+A portion of these proceeds, along with proceeds from debt financing, were used to make approximately \$307.5 million of investments in real estate, including the purchase price of our investments, acquisition fees and expenses, and costs of leveraging each real estate investment.
+We had approximately \$9.8 million in uninvested offering proceeds as of June 30, 2017.

 Additionally, we have not generated sufficient cash flow from operations to fully fund distributions paid.
-From inception through March 31, 2017, a portion of our distributions have been funded with cash flows from financing activities, which includes offering proceeds.
+From inception through June 30, 2017, a portion of our distributions have been funded with cash flows from financing activities, which includes offering proceeds.
 See "Item 2.
 Management's Discussion and Analysis of Financial Condition and Results of Operations - Financial Condition, Liquidity and Capital Resources - Distributions" for a description of the sources that have been used to fund our distributions.